edgedb/edgedb-net/docs/config.rst

 Clientside configuration happens at client instansiation and cannot be mutated.

-The :dn:class:`EdgeDB.EdgeDBClientPoolConfig` is used to configurate the :dn:class:`EdgeDB.EdgeDBClient` instance by passing it as a parameter to the clients constructor:
+The :dn:class:`Gel.GelClientPoolConfig` is used to configurate the :dn:class:`Gel.GelClient` instance by passing it as a parameter to the clients constructor:

 .. tabs::

   .. code-tab:: csharp

-    var config = new EdgeDBClientPoolConfig()
+    var config = new GelClientPoolConfig()
     {
         ConnectionTimeout = 5000u
     };

-    var client = new EdgeDBClient(config);
+    var client = new GelClient(config);

   .. code-tab:: fsharp

-    let config = EdgeDBClientPoolConfig(
+    let config = GelClientPoolConfig(
       ConnectionTimeout = 5000u
     )

-    let client = EdgeDBClient(config)
+    let client = GelClient(config)

 +-----------------------+--------------------------+---------------------------------------------------------------------------------------------------+
 | Property              | Type                     | Description                                                                                       |